St. Louis Wound & Vascular Symposium

 Understanding patient perspectives surrounding their wounds and medical care to achieve the best healing outcomes

-4:00pm: Vascular - Bioresorbable technology
+4:25pm: Vascular - DVA and Bioresorbable technology

-Present cases and the current data for using Deep Venous Arterialization in the treatment of nonhealing wounds
+Present cases and the current data for using Deep Venous Arterialization in the treatment of nonhealing wounds, Examine the development and potential benefits of bioresorbable technologies for use in vascular cases